TCCY R/ED Causes and Research

-A common perception is that minority children commit a disproportionate share of all offenses, thus the disproportionate minority contact.
+A common perception is that minority children commit a disproportionate share of all offenses, thus the racial and ethnic disparities.
 Whether the perception is factual is open to debate.
 The following are some of the less debatable causes:

 - Single parent families;